ittuann/obsidian-gpt-liteinquirer-plugin/README.md

 -   By the Obsidian command `Open Lightweight Window`.
 -   By manually set a keyboard shortcut for the command, such as `CTRL + K`.

-In the GPT Lite Inquirer Window, the content you selected in the current Markdown document will be copied to the text box automatically.
+When opening the GPT Lite Inquirer window, the content you selected in the current Markdown document will be copied to the text box automatically.
 So you can use this text to ask questions or perform other operations, or directly write down anything you want to say.

 Tips: You can also send content directly using the `CTRL + ENTER` shortcut.